Jens-Kluge/Wavelet-CppWForms/README.md

 ### 1D Wavelet Transform
 ![1D Wavelet Transform](https://github.com/Jens-Kluge/Wavelet-CppWForms/blob/master/Screenshots/1D%20Wavelet%20Transform.GIF)

+The periodic variation of the sine signal is reflected in the wavelet coefficients of the various orders, which also vary periodically.
+The "undulation" reflects the change in between the wavelet and the sine functions: the overlap between the wavelet and the signal changes depending on the position.

 ### Excel Import
 ![Excel Import](https://github.com/Jens-Kluge/Wavelet-CppWForms/blob/master/Screenshots/Excel%20Import.GIF)

 Set of 33.351 wind speed measurements for 40 m above ground level (AGL), zero-padded to the next power of 2.
+A decomposition of the signal into different levels (upcoming) will allow to differentiate the daily/seasonal variations of the wind speed from the random fluctuations.